krlawrence/graph/README.md

 ## Welcome!

-This repository is the home for the source materials, sample code and examples for the book "Practical Gremlin - An Apache TinkerPop Tutorial"
+This repository is the home for the source materials, sample code and examples for the book "Practical Gremlin - An Apache TinkerPop Tutorial".
+This is also the home for the `air-routes` dataset referenced throughout the book and samples.

 **Quick Start - the latest version**